emerson-escolar/TDAPatents/README.md

 Two options: install into your local python environment, or using a single-file executable.
 Note: the single-file executable, while simpler to setup, may run slower, and may possibly not work on your system.

-(Disclaimer) This software distributed in the hope that they will be useful, but without any warranty; without even the implied warranty of merchantability or fitness for a particular purpose.
-The entire risk as to the quality and performance of the program is with you.
-Should the program prove defective, you assume the cost of all necessary servicing, repair or correction.

-1. Install the scripts in your local python environment (or virtual environment).
+1. OPTION 1: Install the scripts in your local python environment (or virtual environment).
 For this, installation of additional python modules is needed.

    1. Download the repository either from [Releases](https://github.com/emerson-escolar/TDAPatents/releases) or